lancegputnam/gh-alternative/README.md

 Github Rebuild
 ==============

 This project allowed us to partially recreate the GitHub repository page.
 The project had us implementing Bower and Underscore to create templates that were to be used with GitHub API's.
-The API pull the data into the GitHub Repo rebuild using JSON.
+The API pulls the data into the GitHub Repo rebuild using JSON.

 Primary Technologies:
 HTML, CSS, JavaScript, Underscore, JSON